jdmedlock/meteorite/README.md

 - `gh-pages` - The host used for testing.
 At any step in the development and performance tuning cycle changes made to any branch can be deployed here for testing and measurement.
-- `feature/01-initial-app` - The initial untunded application.
+- `feature/01-initial-app` - The initial untuned application.
+- `feature/02-service-worker` - Addition of a service worker for offline caching
+- `feature/03-pagination` - Addition of pagination to the Meteorite Landing table
+- `feature/04-debounce` - Reduction of the wait time in the call to Lodash `debounce`

 ## Usage